 Key takeaways

-• Every AI need fits one of three paths: build, buy, or wait.
+• Every AI idea is build, buy, or wait.

 Build, buy, or wait.
-Every AI need fits one of those three paths.
-Picking the wrong one wastes more money than picking the wrong vendor inside the right path — and most of the AI failures I see in SMBs come from operators defaulting to "buy" when the right answer was "wait," or to "wait" when the right answer was actually "buy something simple right now."
+Every AI idea you have lands in one of those three buckets.
+Get the bucket wrong and you burn more money than you ever would picking the wrong tool inside the right bucket.
+Most of the AI misfires I see come down to this: you default to "buy" when the smart move was to wait, or you sit on "wait" when you could've bought something simple that morning.

 Path 1: Build

-Build means you're creating a custom AI workflow inside your business — a prompt template, a Zapier-connected automation, a Claude project tied to your specific data, a custom GPT, a small Python script that calls an API.
-Building doesn't require engineers; it requires intentionality.
+Build means you make your own AI workflow inside the business: a prompt template, a Zapier automation, a Claude project tied to your data, a custom GPT, a little Python script that calls an API.
+You don't need engineers for this.
+You need someone who'll sit down and set it up on purpose.

 Build when all four of these are true:

 1. The workflow is unique to your business.
-Generic SaaS won't fit because your inputs, outputs, or constraints are non-standard.
+Off-the-shelf software won't fit, because your inputs, outputs, or constraints don't match what everyone else does.

 2. The tools to wire it up exist today.
-Claude projects, ChatGPT custom GPTs, Zapier with AI steps, Make with AI nodes, n8n, Cursor — these have lowered the floor dramatically.
-If the workflow can be built with these tools and a few hours of attention, it qualifies.
+Claude projects, ChatGPT custom GPTs, Zapier with AI steps, Make with AI nodes, n8n, Cursor.
+These have dropped the bar way down.
+If you can build the workflow with these and a few hours of attention, it qualifies.

 3. You'll use it more than ten times.
-Below ten uses, the per-use cost of building exceeds the per-use cost of doing it manually.
-Above ten, the math flips.
+Under ten uses, building costs you more per use than just doing it by hand.
+Over ten, the math flips your way.

-4. Someone in your business will own it.
-A built workflow with no owner becomes a dead workflow within ninety days.
-If no one's accountable, don't build it — buy something with a vendor handling the maintenance burden.
+4. Someone here will own it.
+A built workflow with nobody watching it is a dead workflow within ninety days.
+If no one's accountable, don't build it.
+Buy something and let a vendor carry the upkeep.

 When all four hold, build.
-The cost is your time (typically two to eight hours per workflow), and you end up with something perfectly fitted to your operation.
+It costs you time, usually two to eight hours per workflow, and you walk away with something fitted to exactly how you work.

 Examples that should be built